AdobeDocs/campaign-web.en/help/v8/workflows/activities/build-audience.md

 >[!CONTEXTUALHELP]
 >id="acw_orchestration_build_audience"
 >title="Build audience"
->abstract="The **Build audience** activity is a **Targeting** activity.
-This activity allows you to define the audience that will enter the workflow."
+>abstract="The **Build audience** activity allows you to define the audience that will enter the workflow.
+When sending messages in the context of a workflow, the message audience is not defined in the channel activity, but in the **Build audience** activity."

 The **Build audience** activity is a **Targeting** activity.
 This activity allows you to define the audience that will enter the workflow.
-When sending messages in the context of a campaign workflow, the message audience is not defined in the channel activity, but in the **Build audience** activity.
+When sending messages in the context of a workflow, the message audience is not defined in the channel activity, but in the **Build audience** activity.

 To define the audience population, you can: